 There are many types of support groups to meet the needs of all different kinds of individuals.
-Twelve step programs like Alcoholics Anonymous and its offshoots are the most common, and the most easy to find, no matter what city you’re in.
-Twelve step programs are great because they give addicts camaraderie and perspective, as well as a clear set of steps they can take to continue to improve.
+Twelve-step programs like Alcoholics Anonymous and its offshoots are the most common, and the easiest to find, no matter what city you’re in.
+Twelve-step programs are great because they give addicts camaraderie and perspective, as well as a clear set of steps they can take to continue to improve.

 If a 12-step program isn’t your thing, or if there’s not one available in your area, there are other options as well.
 Smart Recovery has a pretty widespread support group network, and online forums and groups can be a great addition to your in-person group.

 Finding a Niche